mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 This is what you’ve been waiting for!
 The Sierras are like nothing else, so take it all in and enjoy.
 You’re gonna be working hard every day - big climbs over the various tall passes (Muir, Mather, Pinchot, Glen, and Forester) will really take it out of you, and put to the test all that preparation you’ve done over the last 2 months.

 ### Cold
 You’re gonna be grateful to have all your cold weather gear back, and might even want to consider packing out some extra just for this section.
 Temperatures at night can drop below 15F.
 If you don’t feel comfortable that your sleeping bag and pad are up to the challenge, you can make up for it with more clothes.
-Most people I hiked with said they slept in every single layer for at least one of the nights.
+Everyone I hiked with said they slept in every single layer for at least one of the nights.

 Campsite selection is important.
 Choosing a site near the top of a pass might seem tempting but you’re likely in for a windy night.
 Similarly, cold air will settle at the very bottom of a valley or by a flowing stream.
 My coldest night was at Matterhorn Creek (mile 1,691) because of poor campsite selection - I didn’t sleep a wink :(